Seitanas/kvm-vdi/README.md

     apt-get python python-requests virt-viewer python-qt4 python-webkit python-urllib3 python-gtk2

+Download and install vmware-view viewer from VMware if needed.
 Copy files from `thin_clients/` folder to your clients `/usr/local/VDI-client/` folder.
 Edit `/usr/local/VDI-client/config` file to fit your configuration.